-The most popular tourist attraction on Bohol island are the chocolate hills.
-There are more than 1000 little hills covered in green gras as far as your eyes can see.
-During dry season the grass turns brown, which is why they got the name chocolate hills.
+The most popular tourist attraction on Bohol island is the Chocolate Hills.
+There are more than 1000 little hills covered in green grass as far as your eyes can see.
+During the dry season the grass turns brown, which is why they got the name chocolate hills.

 Tarsiers are very small creatures and an endangered species.
 Your visit to the Tarsiers Conservatory will help to keep them alive as they are a “dependent” species, meaning they cannot develop in the wild on their own.

 The tour only lasts around 20 minutes in order not to stress out the animals.
 However, it is worth seeing them on the trees staring at you with their big eyes or sleeping underneath leaves.